cwerner/fastclass/README.md

 a defined set of queries.
 In addition, files are renamed, scaled and checked for duplicates.

+You provide queries and terms that should be excluded when naming the category folders.
+There is an example (guitars.csv) provided in the repository.

 ### Usage
 Call the script from the commandline.
 If you omit any input parameters it will show you the help page.